cloudstax/firecamp/catalog/zookeeper/README.md

 By default, JVM caches a successful DNS lookup forever.
 ZooKeeper Java client should [set JVM TTL](http://docs.aws.amazon.com/AWSSdkDocsJava/latest/DeveloperGuide/java-dg-jvm-ttl.html) to a reasonable value such as 60 seconds.
 So when ZooKeeper container moves to another node, JVM could lookup the new address.

+**JMX**

+By default, JMX is enabled to collect ZooKeeper metrics.
+The JMX default listen port is 2191.
+You could specify the JMX user and password when creating the service.
+If you do not specify the JMX user and password, the default user is "jmxuser" and an UUID will be generated as the password.

 ## Logging

 The ZooKeeper logs are sent to the Cloud Logs, such as AWS CloudWatch logs.